SamsonJudd/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
-This is an ultimate tic tac toe game I built with Tkinter in python for my CS class.
+This is an ultimate tic tac toe game I built with Tkinter